-Max Heart Rate & Heart Rate Training Zones
+Max Heart Rate & Heart Rate Zones for Training

-What is heart rate training, and what are heart rate training zones?
+What is heart rate training, and what are heart rate zones?

 Simply put, heart rate training consists of using your heart rate to gauge the intensity of your workouts, and aiming for different heart rate zones depending on what your fitness goals are.